 written by Vickie Lee and illustrated Joey Chou

-In this fun Lunar New Year children’s book, Ruby has a special card to give to her grandmother for Chinese New Year.
+In this light and engaging Lunar New Year children’s book, Ruby has a special card to give to her grandmother for Chinese New Year.
 But who will help her get to grandmother’s house to deliver it?
 Will it be clever Rat, strong Ox, or cautious Rabbit?
 Ruby meets each of the twelve zodiac animals on her journey.
 This picture book includes back matter with a focus on the animals of the Chinese zodiac.

 written and illustrated by Emily Hiles